Aliases for HLA-DOB Gene

 GeneCards Summary for HLA-DOB Gene

 HLA-DOB (Major Histocompatibility Complex, Class II, DO Beta) is a Protein Coding gene.
-Diseases associated with HLA-DOB include Duodenal Obstruction and Duodenal Disease.
-Among its related pathways are Rheumatoid arthritis and GPCR Pathway.
+Diseases associated with HLA-DOB include Duodenal Obstruction and Systemic Lupus Erythematosus.
+Among its related pathways are Hematopoietic cell lineage and G-protein signaling N-RAS regulation pathway.
 Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding and MHC class II receptor activity.
-An important paralog of this gene is HLA-DQB1.
+An important paralog of this gene is HLA-DRB1.

 Important modulator in the HLA class II restricted antigen presentation pathway by interaction with the HLA-DM molecule in B-cells.
 Modifies peptide exchange activity of HLA-DM.